 Earning the trust and desire of candidates seeking job opportunities is a key factor in successful top talent recruitment.
 Without a strong employer brand, you can wave bye to your all-star talent as they accept your competitor’s positions instead.

-This is especially important in small to medium size businesses where acquiring a successful team is critical to the current and future success of the organisation.
+This is especially important in small to medium-sized businesses were acquiring a successful team is critical to the current and future success of the organisation.

 So how do you make your company stand out?
 How can you attract your ideal candidates in an ocean of other job postings?
 Here’s where top tier employer branding steps in.

-In this blog post, we are going to look at the benefits of employer branding initiatives and the process of implementing one into your recruitment strategy.
+In this blog post, we will look at the benefits of employer branding initiatives and the process of implementing one into your recruitment strategy.

 What is employer branding?

-An Employer brand is quite simply a methodology to make your company appeal to prospect candidates.
-Recognisable brands encourage not only customers but top talent to secure positions and retain them in a reputable and successful company.
-Which in turn, generates a circle of win-win for both the company and employees.
-With eager and passionate employees attached to the company brand, the success of the organisation is propelled in the right direction.
+An Employer brand is quite simply a methodology to make your company appeal to prospective candidates.
+Recognizable brands encourage customers and top talent to secure positions and retain them in a reputable and successful company.
+This, in turn, generates a circle of win-win for both the company and employees.
+With eager and passionate employees attached to the company brand, the organisation’s success is propelled in the right direction.

-Maintaining the image of not just a reputable organisation, but a commendable employer is exactly the aim of an employer branding initiative.
+Maintaining the image of a reputable organisation and a commendable employer is exactly the aim of an employer branding initiative.